Find a Part Now

 The S-Class coupé was fitted with V8 engines only for the first time.

-The 3-litre five-cylinder inline OM617 diesel engine was carried over from W116 with same performance.
+The 3-litre five-cylinder inline OM617 diesel engine was carried over from the W116 with the same performance.
 The diesel engines were again never offered in the markets outside United States and Canada.
+This discrepancy was not addressed until 1994 when the W140 S 350 Turbodiesel was introduced in Europe.

 In 1981, Mercedes-Benz introduced the Energiekonzept ("Energy Concept") programme in reducing the fuel consumption.
 This programme revised the combustion chambers and piston heads with lower compression ratio in the V8 engines.
-This revision caused further drop in engine performance.
+This revision caused a further drop in engine performance.

 Second Series (1986–1991)

 For the second series introduced in September 1985, the engine range was extensively revised with new six-cylinder inline engines and enlarged V8 engines.
-Only 5-litre M117 V8 was carried over from the first series, expanding the V8 engine range to three.
+Only the 5-litre M117 V8 was carried over from the first series, expanding the V8 engine range to three.

 The revised engine range focused more on reducing pollution and fuel consumption even further.
 For the first time, the customers outside US and Canadian markets could choose the models with or without catalysators.
 The models without catalysators can be retrofitted with catalysators at later date if the customers choose to: this retrofit method is called RÜF (Rückrüstfahrzeug — loosely translated as retrofit vehicle).
 The RÜF models had a mechanical switch in the engine bay to be operated by owners for running on lead or lead-free fuels, a necessary feature for driving outside Germany or in areas within Germany where the lead-free fuel wasn't widespread yet.
 In 1990, all engines were fitted with catalysators only and the mechanical switch eliminated.

 The new six-cylinder inline M103 engine had a single overhead camshaft and electronic-mechanical fuel injection and was available in two sizes: 2.6 and 3 litres.
-The carburetted engine fitted to 280 S was eliminated, marking the end of carburetted engines for S-Class, and replaced with fuel-injected engines for 260 SE and 300 SE/SEL.
+The carburetted engine fitted to the 280 S was eliminated, marking the end of carburetted engines for the S-Class, and replaced with fuel-injected engines for the 260 SE and 300 SE/SEL.

 For the V8 engines, the M116 was bored out to 4.2 litres from 3.8 litres for the 420 SE/SEL/SEC while the 5-litre V8 for 500 SE/SEL/SEC was carried over.
 A new 5.5 litre engine was introduced for the 560 SE/SEL/SEC which was accomplished by stroking the 5-litre M117 engine with a new crankshaft.
 The V8 engines were fitted with new electronic ignition system and Bosch KE-Jetronic electronic-mechanical fuel injection system, first appeared in W201 190E.
 The revised V8 engines except 5-litre version had slight performance increase.

 In 1990, the same engine was bored out to 3.5 litres as to compensate for reduced performance due to stricter emission regulations.
 The bored out 3.5-litre version did not have any of aforementioned issues other than some units experiencing the unexplained erosion of head gasket.
-The 3.5-litre version was available in both standard and long wheelbases (350 SD and 350 SDL) for the first time in S-Class.
+The 3.5-litre version was available in both standard and long wheelbases (350 SD and 350 SDL) for the first time in the S-Class.

 Transmissions